-Spike Bull Restrictions: Elk taken in these game management units (GMUs) must have at least one antler with no branches originating more than four (4) inches above where the antler attaches to the skull.
+Spike Bull Restrictions: Elk taken in these GMUs must have at least one antler with no branches originating more than four (4) inches above where the antler attaches to the skull.
 An animal with a spike on one side (1x2) is legal in spike only units.
 An animal with more than one antler point more than four inches above where the antler attaches to the skull on both sides (2x2) is illegal.
 See diagram on page 63.

-True Spike Bull Restrictions: Bull elk taken in these units (GMUs 251, 328-335) must have both antlers with no branching originating more than four inches above where the antlers attach to the skull.
+True Spike Bull Restrictions: Bull elk taken in these GMUs must have both antlers with no branching originating more than four inches above where the antlers attach to the skull.
 Under the true spike restriction, taking an elk that has two points on one side or antler points within one inch of the definitions regarding length of point, or point of origination, is an infraction.
 All other types of violations of the true spike restriction are subject to current penalties and assessments.
 See diagram on page 63.